There is an increasing trend in Europe towards smaller scale, decentralised generation.

-This trend towards more decentralised energy is allowing new business models to evolve, well removed from traditional utility ownership.
+This trend towards decentralised energy is allowing new business models to evolve, well removed from traditional utilities.
 The growth in energy services companies, community energy schemes and providers of ‘behind-the-meter’ generation solutions bears testament to this.
-Baringa has advised a number of organisations in these areas, including supporting the development of a European business development strategy for a major energy services company and advising on an on-site generation investment strategy for a large chemicals producer.